isc-projects/bind9/doc/arm/catz.rst

-Normally, if a zone is to be served by a secondary server, the ``named.conf`` file on the server must list the zone, or the zone must be added using ``rndc addzone``.
+Normally, if a zone is to be served by a secondary server, the ``named.conf`` file on the server must list the zone, or the zone must be added using :option:`rndc addzone`.
 In environments with a large number of secondary servers, and/or where the zones being served are changing frequently, the overhead involved in maintaining consistent zone configuration on all the secondary servers can be significant.